 project.settings so the engine knows which profiles-file to use:

 The project settings also allow you to enable dynamic_orientation which means that the engine will dynamically select a matching layout and also change the selection if the device changes orientation.

 The current development app for iOS does not respect the dynamic_orientation setting but will always change orientation dynamically.

 The defined display profiles can then be used to create layouts in the GUI editor.
 When working in the editor, a Default layout is used by default.
 If you have not added any additional layout(s), the default layout will be used.
 To add a new layout, right-click the Layouts icon in the Outline view and select the Layout ▸ … menu item:

 The Default layout is only used if there are no other layouts added to the GUI scene.
 So, if you add a “Landscape” layout, that will be the best match for all orientations until you also add a “Portrait” layout.

 When editing a GUI scene, all nodes are edited on a particular layout.
-The currently selected layout is indicated in the Outline view.
-The current layout is marked in bold.
+The currently selected layout is indicated in the gui scene layout dropdown.

-You also get visual feedback on whether a node overrides a property on the currently selected layer (other than Default) or not.
+You also get visual feedback on whether a node overrides a property on the currently selected layout (other than Default) or not.
 Each change to a node property that you do with a layout selected overrides the property in respect to the Default layout.
 Properties that are overridden are marked in blue.
-You can click on the blue property name to reset the property to the default value.
+You can click on the reset button next to the property to reset the property to the default value.

-Note that layers only override properties.
-A layer cannot delete or create new nodes.
-If you need to remove a node from a layer you can either move the node off-screen or delete it with script logic.
+Note that layouts only override properties.
+A layout cannot delete or create new nodes.
+If you need to remove a node from a layout you can either move the node off-screen or delete it with script logic.
 You should also pay attention to the currently selected layout.
 If you add a layout to your project, the new layout will be set up according to the currently selected layout.
 Also, copying and pasting nodes considers the currently selected layout, when copying and when pasting.